gabischool/Introduction-to-JavaScript/README.md

 Find the `index.js` file and complete the tasks as they're written in there.

 As you work on your code you should make use of `console.log` to check your progress and debug.

-### Task 3: Stretch Goals

-After you have completed the requirements, try any of the following challenges.
-As always, note that these may require additional research beyond what you learned in this module.

-- [ ] See tasks labelled stretch.
-Please ensure you've completed MVP before you attempt the stretch goals.

 ## Resources